sathish-t/nanopore-mod-course/materials/sequence-align-pycoqc.md

 In a modification-calling genomics pipeline, alignment can be performed before or after modification calling.
-In our workflow today, we will use a program that implements reference-anchored modification calling, so we need to do alignment before calling modifications.
+In our workflow today, we will use a program that implements reference-anchored modification calling, so we perform modification calling after alignment.
 The program, DNAscent, calls modifications on the reference sequence corresponding to each read instead of the basecalled sequence.
 Tomorrow, we will use a program that performs reference-independent modification calling